 This week on the show Elizabeth Nolan Brown shares her thoughts on libertarianism and feminism.
 How can issues that affect women be approached from a libertarian perspective?
 It seems that there are more women among younger generations of libertarians.
 Is there an explanation for this?

 Brown is currently a staff editor at Reason.com, where she covers issues related to gender, reproductive rights, free speech, criminal justice, sex work, and millennial politics.
 Her writing has also appeared places such as Time, The Week, Fox News, The Dish, and Huffington Post.
 Brown has an M.A. in strategic communication from American University, a B.F.A. in theater from Ohio University, and a certificate in nutrition from Cornell.

-Aaron Ross Powell is a Cato Institute research fellow and founder and editor of Libertarianism.org, which presents introductory material as well as new scholarship related to libertarian philosophy, theory, and history.
+Aaron Ross Powell is Director and Editor of Libertarianism.org, a project of the Cato Institute.
+Libertarianism.org presents introductory material as well as new scholarship related to libertarian philosophy, theory, and history.
 He is also co-host of Libertarianism.org’s popular podcast, Free Thoughts.
 His writing has appeared in Liberty and The Cato Journal.
 He earned a JD from the University of Denver.